 The main benefits that ALC delivers to the Church are:

-Under the Strategic Plan (2009-2015) ALC has been extending and widening its range of activities, moving beyond the more familiar Higher Education activities to include a range of Vocational Education and Training offerings.
+Under the our strategic direction ALC has been extending and widening its range of activities, moving beyond the more familiar Higher Education activities to include a range of Vocational Education and Training offerings.
 We have also intentionally developed opportunities for Christians to engage in theology, discipleship, and ministry learning, whether or not they are aiming for a particular degree or qualification, whatever their church or denominational background.